 - Failure to account for tight lower breast skin or tuberous breasts (Learn more in our related blog post.)

 As with implant selection, a surgeon’s experience with a large range of patient body types is critical in achieving cleavage that looks beautiful and natural.

-Look through our online gallery of breast augmentation before and after pictures to see some of our patients’ beautiful results.
-To learn what will work best for you, request a consultation online at our plastic surgery practice near Phoenix or call us at (480) 423-1973.
+To learn what will work best for you, request a consultation online at our plastic surgery practice near Phoenix and Scottsdale, AZ, or call us at (480) 423-1973.
 We’ll meet 1-on-1 with you and develop a plan specific to your individual needs.

 Published: 8/7/2013, Updated: 08/2021